seajaysec/cypheroth/README.md

 I found myself re-running the same queries through the Neo4j web interface on multiple assessments and figured there must be an easier way. 😅

-The cypher query is fully extensible.
-See below a formatting example.
+The list of cypher queries to run is fully extensible.
+The formatting example below shows how to add your own.

 Please share any additional useful queries so I can add them to this project!